miaon1789/legal-ai-observatory/README.md

 Checks on 9 September 2026 covered the saved six-page report, its 18 imported tables, 14 evaluation measures and 1,700 cached evaluation rows.
 The evaluation table has no relationships to the synthetic operations model.
-Earlier checks covered the chronological adoption trend and the Top 20 filter.
+Earlier checks covered the chronological adoption trend and the filter for the 20-person review shortlist.
 These checks do not certify every Windows interaction or measure under arbitrary filters.

 ### Billable Impact